An answering service does exactly what you might think: at its simplest, it’s a service that takes calls on behalf of your business.

-The more information you provide, the easier it will be for associates to slot in seamlessly as a part of your team, reacting to real-time situations, tailoring their approach, and even helping convert general enquiries into paying customers for your business.
+The more information you provide, the easier it will be for associates to slot in seamlessly as a part of your team.
+They’ll be able to react to real-time situations, tailor their approach, and even help convert general enquiries into paying customers for your business.

 Why it might pay to use an answering service

 Every business has a phone number, but they can’t all afford staff dedicated to answering the phones.